 Projected installation date

-Since of my work, the projected date for installation in the ground moved to winter of 2019.
+The projected date for installation in the ground is december 2019.

 ADC raw resolution: 32 bits